7 Keys To Diabetes Foot Care In The Winter

 Uncontrolled diabetes can cause nerve damage (neuropathy) in the feet, which means you may not be able to feel when your feet get too hot.
 Because of this, it's important to keep your feet away from sources of direct and high heat, like fires or heat on your feet in the car.

 Avoid the use of warming aids on the feet, such as electric blankets, heated shoe inserts and heating pads.
-Also, test bath water with hands or a thermometer to make sure it's not too hot before putting your feet into the water, he said.
+Also, test bath water with hands or a thermometer to make sure it's not too hot before putting your feet into the water.

 4. Move Your Feet With Caution